rdkcentral/firebolt-apis/requirements/specifications/lifecycle/index.md

 Interface](#71-application-interface) for more info.

-User-facing apps **MUST** implement the `Activity` interface, `xrn:firebolt:capability:lifecycle:activatible`.
+User-facing apps **MUST** implement the `Activity` interface, `xrn:firebolt:capability:lifecycle:activatable`.

 This includes:

  - `Application.activate()`
  - `Application.deactivate()`

-By providing an implementation of the `xrn:firebolt:capability:lifecycle:activatible` interface, an app can influence how resources are managed during these state transitions.
+By providing an implementation of the `xrn:firebolt:capability:lifecycle:activatable` interface, an app can influence how resources are managed during these state transitions.
 See [Activity Interface](#82-activity-interface) for more info.

 ### 5.1.
 Initializing an app

 Once an app is loaded it **MUST** be initialized immediately.